Code-Institute-Submissions/pjdijxhoorn-milestone1/readme.md

 [View the live project here.](https://pjdijxhoorn.github.io/milestone1/)

 This is my portfolio website.
-The site is responsive, so it is made to be viewed with ease on phone, tablet, and desktop.
+The goal of this website is  that potential future employees and clients can easily get an insight in my skills via my skill, work history, project and CV pages.
+The site is responsive, so it is made to be viewed with ease on a phone, tablet, and desktop.
 This so that future employers and clients can visit my website without any problems.

 <h2 align="center"><img src="assets/validation/Responsiveness.png" ></h2>